Humayun: Ruling Kashmir

 With all of Humayun's brothers now dead, there was no fear of another usurping his throne during his military campaigns.
 He was also now an established leader and could trust his generals.
 With this new-found strength Humayun embarked on a series of military campaigns aimed at extending his reign over areas in the east and west of the subcontinent.
-His sojourn in exile seems to have reduced his reliance on astrology, and his military leadership came to imitate the more effective methods that he had observed in Persia.
+His sojourn in exile seems to have reduced his reliance, and his military leadership came to imitate the more effective methods that he had observed in Persia.